The International Rescue Committee

 Our team is focusing on three streams of innovation that span from uncovering new financial instruments for resettlement, new approaches to private sponsorship and new and improved mechanisms and modes of service delivery for refugees in the US.

-This project is under way in collaboration with the IRC's US Program Department
+This project is under way in collaboration with the IRC's United States Programs Department

 During my time with Airbel, we were a young department experiencing rapid change on every level.
 I was involved in developing and implementing a number of crucial transitions throughout that time, including brand development, mission/vision development, team building, initial presentations of the department to the IRC as an organization and overall strategy to seamlessly bridge design with the humanitarian aid world.